Battlefield Vegas: History

 Several minutes after the 2017 Las Vegas shooting began, Battlefield Vegas co-founder Ron Cheney received a call from a sergeant in the Las Vegas Metropolitan Police Department requesting support.
 After recruiting 16 people, they drove four armored personnel carriers to Mandalay Bay to shield the police officers and remained there until 5:00 am.
 They did not know whether it was a terrorist attack and did not bring any firearms as they wanted to avoid startling the police officers.
 The group was the subject of multiple conspiracy theories following the shooting with some falsely speculating that they gave the shooter the firearms.
 After the shooting, the company established a team to respond quickly to future emergency events with each person given tasks to complete.

 In November 2019, Diego Prado sued parent company Henderson Defense Industries after his 10-year-old daughter was "severely injured" on October 8, 2018, while holding a semi-automatic rifle at the gun range.
 Accusing Battlefield Vegas of negligence and requesting $15,000 to cover the girl's medical bills, the lawsuit said, "Despite assuring Plaintiff and her father that the employee would, at all the times, be in physical control of the rifle, the employee unexpectedly removed his hands from the rifle causing Plaintiff to lose control and drop the rifle which then discharged ammunition rounds."

+Battlefield Vegas had a two-alarm fire just after noon on July 10, 2025.
+63 employees from the Clark County Fire Department, Las Vegas Fire Department, and other agencies arrived to handle the fire, sending 10 engines, three trucks, and an aerial support team.
+Southwest Gas, NV Energy, and the Las Vegas Metropolitan Police Department assigned people to help.
+To make the situation better for any people in the building, firefighters climbed onto the roof to ventilate it.
+Battlefield Vegas updated its website to say, "Due to unforeseen circumstances Battlefield Vegas is currently closed."
+After undergoing renovations, it resumed operations on February 20, 2026.